lcaprini/mobile-app-distribution/README.md

     $ distribute wd

 ## `resources` command
-This utility create icons and splashes for iOS and Android platforms from one icon and one splash.
+This utility creates icons and splashes for iOS and Android platforms from one icon and one splash.

 ### <a id="synopsis-resources"></a> Synopsis